 Are crockpots and slow cookers the same thing?

 Essentially, yes.
 Crock-pot is the original brand name for slow cookers, however the word “crockpot” has become a generic word used for slow cookers.

-This crockpot pulled chicken is an easy go to recipes for us.
 To get started, combine all ingredients, except chicken breast and add them to crockpot.
 Once that is done, add the chicken breast to the crockpot, and cover and cook on low for approximately 6 hours.
 When it’s done cooking, remove the chicken from the crockpot, shred with two forks, then return it to the crockpot.
 Mix chicken thoroughly into sauce, and it’s ready to serve.

 Making homemade sauces, like this homemade BBQ, is simple and the flavors are just as good, if not better than the store bought versions.
 If you like different herbs and seasonings in your sauces, feel free to mix it up as BBQ sauces are very versatile.
 My air fryer fries are a perfect side dish.

 Most crockpots have just two heat settings – low and high.
 Some also have a warming option.
 Crockpots have a ceramic or porcelain pot that sits inside the heating unit that is heated from the bottom as well as around the sides of the pot.
 They can be round or oval, and comes in various sizes.